 If you normally use medication to control your condition, it’s super important not to forget to take it as prescribed.
 The excitement of sightseeing, exploring and discovering new things can take your mind off medical routine, so think about setting reminders on your phone, using an app as a prompt, or ask your fellow travellers to give you a nudge when the time comes.
 Missing a pill could cause you to worry, so making sure this doesn’t happen is crucial, and relatively simply.
 Even if you take enough medication with you to last your entire trip, you should check with your doctor beforehand to make sure it is available in your holiday destination, just in case you need to acquire some more at short notice (for example if your luggage is delayed, or your handbag stolen).
 That way at least you know you’ll be able to get your hands on what you need at any time.

 If you know you’re going on a trip, think about having a consultation with your healthcare provider before you travel, to see if there are any other steps you can take to ensure the holiday is stress free.
 It’ll give you a bit more peace of mind too.
-Many travellers have private healthcare with reputable providers such as Guys & St Thomas, and booking a health check up prior to travelling is always a good idea, so you can step on that plane feeling confident you’re in tip top shape, ready to take on the world.
+Many travellers have private healthcare with reputable providers and booking a health check up prior to travelling is always a good idea, so you can step on that plane feeling confident you’re in tip top shape, ready to take on the world.